mysqljs/mysql/Readme.md

   throttle the connection using `pause()`.
 This number will depend on the amount and size of your rows.
 * `pause()` / `resume()` operate on the underlaying socket and parser.
-You are guaranteed that no more `'row'` events will fire after calling `pause()`.
+You are guaranteed that no more `'result'` events will fire after calling `pause()`.
 * You MUST NOT provide a callback to the `query()` method when streaming rows.
-  If you do so, all rows will be buffered for you, and you will not receive `'row'` events on the query object.
-* The `'result'` event will fire for both rows as well as OK packets confirmining the success of a INSERT/UPDATE query.
+* The `'result'` event will fire for both rows as well as OK packets confirming the success of a INSERT/UPDATE query.

 Additionally you may be interested to know that it is currently not possible to stream individual row columns, they will always be buffered up entirely.
 If you